-Replicas of the fort, artifacts collected from the site as well as extensive articles are available at the Museum.
+Replicas of the fort, artifacts collected from the site as well as extensive articles, are available at the Museum.

 By Merilyn Schaeffer Mau 3.17.22

-Photos by Tom Grout
+Photos of model by Tom Grout

 PLEASE NOTE: The site of Fort Pomme de Terre is not accessible to the public as it is enclosed by private land.

 SOURCES of materials available at the Grant County Historical Society